Skylark13/osgboostpython/trunk/osgBoostPython/README.txt

 To build
 ------------------
 Make sure OSG_ROOT and BOOST_ROOT are set properly.
-In general, run
+Run

 bjam release

 This will copy the resulting python modules into lib/osg/, lib/osgDB, etc.

 (Windows)
-Make sure you run it with the "release" argument to avoid "release executable calling into debug DLL" problems. (.pyd modules are basically DLLs)
+Both building in release and debug should work (bjam release, bjam debug).
+You need to have the appropriate boost_python lib+dll for the type of build you're doing of course (see below).
+You also need the OSG libs+dlls for that type of build.
+Once it's built in debug, you can attach the Visual Studio debugger to the running python.exe process and put breakpoints in OSG code or your wrapping code to debug it.
+It can be useful to put a raw_input() call at the beginning of your python program so that it waits for input, at which time you can attach the debugger and then press any key to continue.

 Note that the Visual Studio solution and project files in build/ are NOT for actually building this project!
 They are just there for convenience when